fodorbalint/PathMaker/readme0.md

 0529_2: Double Area first case does not need left C
 0529_3: Double Area third case becomes first case with the obstacle straight ahead (intending left C)
 0529_4: Double Area third case needs across
-0529_6: DA first case and first case rotated needs mid across + across
+0529_6: Double Area first case and first case rotated needs mid across + across
-0529_7: DA second case needs mid across + across
+0529_7: Double Area second case needs mid across + across

-641261: Directional Area is the same as Sequence first case (also 0530)
+Directional Area rule has to be rotated to start with.

 Disable move while task running

-234760: If 2034760 is a Directional Area as well, where the obstacle is across.
+2034760 Is a Directional Area, where the obstacle is across.
 Find bigger example where Sequence first case is not activated.

-Include area parity and forbidden field representation in Double Area cases.
-Make representation for sequence and Down Stair close.
+Is Directional Area activated at all if distance is bigger than 4, or CheckStraight will disable the fields?

 Replace two images with one where the path changes color at the decision point.

-Sequence first case left side shouldn't use C-shape up checking, it is for recursive only -->
+Sequence second case:

+227 130, Square 4 x 2 C-Shape: Mid across / C-shape left, across right
+231 960, Square 4 x 2 Area: Mid across left, across right
+2 022 763, Double Area Stair: C-shape, C-shape left, across right 19 720 122, Triple Area Stair: Mid across, C-shape left, across right
+0531: Directional Area is the same as Sequence second case (with C-shape on the left at the area exit, only Mid Across seem to exist on the right)

+Sequence third case:

+2 023 198, Double Area Stair 2 C-shape, C-shape left, across right
+19 720 614, Double Area Stair Area C-shape, mid across left, across right

+0531_4: New sequence case

+-->